Skip to Main Content

 Medieval & Wartime Period Expertise

-Specialists in medieval Polish, Hussar cavalry, szlachta nobility, Partition-era, and wartime period costume, with deep knowledge of Poland's complex and dramatic costume history.
+Pros in medieval Polish, Hussar cavalry, szlachta nobility, Partition-era, and wartime period costume, with deep knowledge of Poland's complex and dramatic costume history.

 ACT 03